What is Single Source of Truth (SSOT)? – Importance, Principles, Examples, Barriers

 Conclusion

-A single source of truth is a database or data repository where all information about a particular subject is stored.
+A single source of truth is a database where all information about a particular subject is stored.
 That includes everything from customer contact details to order history and product specifications.